 Setting up these assistants is usually straightforward.
 You provide examples of the writing style you want, define parameters like tone and vocabulary level, and the AI learns to generate suggestions matching those specifications.

 For example, if you're working on a fantasy novel, you might create an assistant that understands medieval speech patterns and fantasy terminology.
 When you're writing dialogue for your knight character, this assistant will suggest phrases that feel authentic to that world.
+The 2026 versions of these tools can even maintain character consistency across entire manuscripts, remembering personality traits and speech patterns from hundreds of pages back.

 The real benefit comes when switching between projects.
 A travel blogger who also writes technical documentation can toggle between assistants optimized for each style, maintaining the appropriate voice without mental whiplash.
+Think of it as having multiple specialized writing partners, each an expert in their domain, all living in your keyboard.

 Some writers worry these tools might make their writing sound generic.
 But the opposite is often true—by defining precise parameters, you can actually ensure more consistent adherence to your unique style across different writing sessions.